judos/hardCrafting/README.md

 # Hard Crafting
 Factorio mod - Total rework of the ore processing.
 Forces you to build more clever setups

-See the factorio forum thread for more information: http://www.factorioforums.com/forum/viewtopic.php?f=91&t=18877
+See the <a href="http://www.factorioforums.com/forum/viewtopic.php?f=91&t=18877">factorio forum thread</a> for more information.

 #Download statistics: